 - Sweet Corn: For this easy recipe, canned fresh sweet corn is great.

 - Honey: Can’t forget the honey, hunny!
-This is what makes this cornbread just the right amount of sweet (naturally, to boot!).
+This is what gives this cornbread recipe just the right amount of sweetness.

 - Milk: Whole milk for a nice creamy texture, or buttermilk for an option that’s lower in fat.